 The blood-alcohol concentration percentage of drivers who are thought to have consumed alcohol play a big part in the severity of consequences in Louisiana.
 A BAC of .08 percent or more is the threshold for drivers who are at the legal drinking age or above.
 The threshold for underage drivers is .02 percent and the threshold for commercial drivers is .04 percent.
 Consequences are more severe for drivers who have a BAC of .15 percent or more, and even more severe for those with a BAC of .20 percent or more.

-A third offense and fourth offense results in a two year license suspension.
-Jail time for a third offense is 45 days to five years, while a fourth offense results in a 75 day to 30 year sentence.
+A third offense and a fourth offense results in a two-year license suspension.
+Jail time for a third offense is 45 days to five years, while a fourth offense results in a 75 day to 30-year sentence.
 Ignition interlock device use is mandatory at third and fourth offenses.
 The fine for a third offense is $2,000 and for a fourth offense is $5,000.

 Louisiana doesn’t have laws precluding defendants from being able to work with the prosecution for plea deals.
 These deals can include pleading guilty to reckless driving as a lesser alternative to drunk driving.
 It is up to the prosecutor to determine if a plea deal is acceptable for the case.
 Even then, it must ultimately be approved by the judge presiding over the case.

 There are some instances in which pleading to a lesser charge isn’t possible.
 If a minor was in the car at the time of the traffic stop, if the BAC was elevated to .15 or .20 percent, or if there are prior convictions for drunk driving within the past decade, a plea deal usually isn’t possible.

 Drunk driving convictions can affect a person’s employment, freedom, and finances.
 Consulting with a qualified drunk driving lawyer can help defendants to determine an appropriate course of action.